Restelo Hermitage: History

 The Hermitage of Restelo (Ermida do Restelo) was already in disrepair when Vasco da Gama and his men spent the night in prayer there before departing on their expedition to the Orient in 1497.
 The canonical foundations of the Monastery of Santa Maria de Belém were established in 1496 at the hermitage, which belonged to the Order of Christ.
 Two years later, the buildings were donated by royal proclamation to the Order of Saint Jerome, which occupied them in 1499.

-Between 1513-1545, King Manuel I acquired lands and buildings for the new monastery in Belém.
+Between 1513 and 1545, King Manuel I acquired lands and buildings for the new monastery in Belém.
 On 20 March 1514, the first round of construction began with the excavation, transport, and assembly of the stonework to build the Church of Santa Maria de Belém.
 The first blocks arrived in 1516, and were immediately used to define the churchyard and build the foundations of the structure.
 In 1517 a new chapel was constructed within the limits of the monastery, which then consisted of a group of hermitages (of which only the Chapel of Santo Cristo remains), for the retreat and meditation of the monks.
 Diogo Rodrigues, the supervisor and receiver-general for the project, paid Rodrigo Afonso 1,500 Portuguese réis for work completed on the Church of Saint Jerome.

 In a 1572 engraving in the Atlas de Georgius Braun Agrippinensis the chapel is shown with a longer form, and flanked by buttresses, with three windows and covered in tile.
 In 1833, the Monastery of Santa Maria de Belém was closed, and all its dependencies were occupied by the Casa Pia.
 The Abbot António Dâmaso de Castro e Sousa referred to the chapel covered in "stone lacework".
 In 1886, an inscription date was affixed to the doorway of the apse, indicating its being opened in that year after completion of remodelling work to the property for public use.
-Sometime between 1895–1924, the lateral altars, originally covered in azulejo tile, were removed and the walls that abutted them were plastered in cement.
+Sometime between 1895 and 1924, the lateral altars, originally covered in azulejo tile, were removed and the walls that abutted them were plastered in cement.

-In the first half of the 20th century, the Chapel was abandoned and served sporadically as a warehouse, a shelter for gypsies and the homeless, and as a slaughterhouse.
+In the first half of the 20th century, the chapel was abandoned and served sporadically as a warehouse, a shelter for gypsies and the homeless, and as a slaughterhouse.
 In 1938, the Minstério da Guerra (Ministry of War) requisitioned the use of the property from the Direcção-Geral de Edifícios e Monumentos Nacionais (General-Directorate for Buildings and National Monuments or DGEMN) for their military exercises.
 In 1937–1939 the DGEMN carried out restoration on the false arches in the nave, repaired the stonework with water-resistant mortar, modified the principal staircase with existing materials, cleaned the parapets and filled cracks, substituted and repaired the roofing tiles, repaired the doors, and re-spackled the vaulted ceilings.
 Along with these efforts there was a levelling of the terrain that included some excavations.